Overview

 |

-Activities Undertaken by a Federal Agency
+- Activities undertaken by a Federal Agency (for Federal agency activities or development projects)

 A federal activity is any development or function performed by or for a federal agency.
 Examples include adopting a management plan for a wildlife sanctuary, constructing nearshore facilities and dredging new channels.
 The federal agency determines if coastal effects are reasonably foreseeable.